 A sixth “S”, safety has been added in recent years and gave rise to what’s known as Six Sigma or “6S Lean” methodology.
 Unlike the other five S’s, however, which are often performed separately, the safety component of lean manufacturing is designed to be all-encompassing as a way to reduce total risk.

 Worth noting?
-Kaizen is all about small steps — incremental improvements that help team members better understand where issues exist to help improve the overall work environment and reduce total risk.
+Kaizen is all about small steps โ incremental improvements that help team members better understand where issues exist to help improve the overall work environment and reduce total risk.
+These small steps align perfectly with the PDCA (Plan-Do-Check-Act) cycle, which ISO 9001 uses as its structural backbone.
+Each Kaizen event is essentially a micro-PDCA cycle: plan a small improvement, execute it, verify the results, and standardize what works.

-The Kaizen approach to continuous improvement matters to your business because it provides a way to identify potential issues before they become larger problems.
+The Kaizen approach to continuous improvement matters to your business because it provides a way to identify potential issues before they become larger problems โ and before they escalate into costly non-conformances, customer complaints, or audit findings.

 Why?
 Because with this approach companies are effectively shooting in the dark.
 With 6S, meanwhile, it’s possible to pinpoint exactly where problems are occurring and then take steps that specifically address the problem.
 In our workstation example above, issues might be tied to the organization and cleanliness of the workspace combined with lacking standardization for performance.
 As a result, a few minor changes might be enough to address the issue and get production and business processes back on track.

-The Kaizen process is also about more than simply changing specific operations — it’s about creating a company culture that focuses requires frontline staff buy-in to be effective over time.
-Ideally, the goal is to create a culture of continuous improvement that includes a focus on problem-solving, and quality control that uses small changes over time to deliver a substantive impact.
+The Kaizen process is also about more than simply changing specific operations โ it’s about creating a company culture that requires frontline staff buy-in to be effective over time.
+Quality circles โ small groups of employees who regularly meet to identify, analyze, and solve quality problems โ are a proven mechanism for driving this cultural shift.
+Ideally, the goal is to create a culture of continuous improvement that includes a focus on problem-solving and quality control, using small changes over time to deliver a substantive impact.
+This culture of engagement is precisely what ISO 9001 Clause 7.3 (Awareness) and IATF 16949 expect when they call for employee competence and involvement in the QMS.

 30+ Audit and inspection checklists free for download.